Last updated: May 2026

 This is the comparison most operators are missing.

-• Duties are paid upfront on bulk imports
+• Brands pay duties upfront on bulk imports

 • Taxes and tariffs are paid before selling a single unit